drogers98/UniCal-Client/README.md

 INTRODUCTION
 ------------

-This module is solely for displaying calendar sites created in UniCal.
-You may install this module on any drupal site you wish, and reference a SITE from the MASTER install.
+This module is solely for displaying calendar Sites created in UniCal.
+You may install this module on any Drupal site you wish, and reference a SITE from the MASTER install.

 REQUIREMENTS